ropensci-review-tools/ropensci-review-tools/docs/badges/badges.md

 This section describes procedures to create, maintain, and update badges which ultimately appear on each repositories README page.

+---

 ## Source for badges

 The source "svg" files for all badges are held in [the "svgs" directory of github.com/ropensci-org/badges](https://github.com/ropensci-org/badges/tree/main/svgs).
 New badges needs to be created there, generally by copying an existing badge and then editing the "svg" file.
+These files should be edited in a code (text) editor, and *not* in an image editor.

 ### Statistical Software Review Badges